Burns Llama Trailblazers Champion Working Llamas

 Every year as winter turns to spring, the birds return to Harney Basin in SE Oregon and Burns Llama Trailblazers leads a tour to see them.
 The tour provides an excellent opportunity view and photograph the birds while experiencing a unique landscape.
 Our tour is a part of the annual Harney County Migratory Bird Festival in honor of John Scharff that is hosted by the Harney County Chamber of Commerce in conjunction with the Malheur Wildlife Refuge.
 The four day festival includes many types of tours, lectures, and special activities.
 It is an exciting time for the local population as well as visitors who arrive from near and far.
 (Detailed information and registration for tours can be found at http://www.migratorybirdfestival.com)

-Double 00 Llama Birding and Photography Hike
+Double 00 Llama Birding and Photography Hikes

 Back to Top

-Website update: 02FEB2022
+Website update: 12FEB2024

 © Burns Llama Trailblazers LLC herd@burnsllamatrailblazers.com